Home Lifestyle 6 side-effects of condoms you never knew

 Acquiring other STDs

-Condoms are proven highly effective against HIV and reduce the risk of other diseases, such as syphilis, chlamydia, gonorrhoea and HPV.
+Condoms are proven highly effective against HIV and reduce the risk of other diseases, such as syphilis, chlamydia, gonorrhoea, and HPV.
 However, they do not afford protection against sexually transmitted diseases that can affect the outer layers of the skin, such as scabies infections and molluscum contagiosum.
-Studies have found out that although condoms can reduce the risk of genital herpes, they don’t protect every part of the skin in which the herpes virus can asymptomatically shed and be transmitted to an infected sexual partner.
+Studies have found that although condoms can reduce the risk of genital herpes, they don’t protect every part of the skin in which the herpes virus can asymptomatically shed and be transmitted to an infected sexual partner.

 Risk of pregnancy

-Reduced sensitivity:
+Reduced sensitivity

 Risk of slipping out

 An external condom is rolled on an erect penis and should be pulled out of the vagina immediately after ejaculation.
-Once the penis becomes flaccid the condom may slip accidentally, releasing the semen into the vagina.
+Once the penis becomes flaccid, the condom may slip accidentally, releasing the semen into the vagina.
 It may lead to unwanted pregnancies and STIs.
 Pulling out the barrier at the right time might get difficult for people at times.

 Leave a Reply